magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-38728-changing-product-visibility-creates-url-rewrite-for-the-main-website.md

 ## Issue

-Changing the product visibility of the second website creates URL rewrite for the main website.
+Changing the product visibility of the second website creates a URL rewrite for the main website.

 <ins>Steps to reproduce</ins>: